zsmartsystems/com.zsmartsystems.zigbee/README.md

 This project aims to provide a ZigBee Cluster Library written in Java.
 Packages are broken down to provide the main ZigBee  framework, separate packages for dongles, and a console application that allows full use of the framework.

+The bundles include OSGi headers for use within an OSGi framework.

 # Packages

 The framework implements a package structure that allows efficient use of re-usable components in a number of different applications.